parcel-bundler/website/src/configuration/plugin-configuration.md

 ---
 layout: layout.njk
 eleventyNavigation:
-  key: 🔌 Plugin Configuration
+  title: 🔌 Plugin Configuration
-  order: 3
+  order: 2
-summary: How to use your own plugins and create named pipelines
+summary: How to use plugins and create named pipelines
 ---

 {% note %}